sourcegraph/sourcegraph-go/README.md

 Now visit a Go file and you should see code intelligence!

-This extension communicates with an instance of the [go-langserver](https://github.com/sourcegraph/go-langserver) over WebSockets.

 ## Usage on Sourcegraph 2.x instances

 - Enable this extension in the extension registry https://sourcegraph.example.com/extensions